Emil Herz

-Emil Emanuel Herz (born April 5, 1877 in Essen, Germany; died July 7, 1971 in Rochester, New York, USA) was a German publisher.
+Emil Emanuel Herz (April 5, 1877, Essen, Germany – July 7, 1971, Rochester, New York, USA) was a German publisher.

 Life

 Emil Herz was the son of the hide and fur trader Aron Herz and Amalie Grünewald.
 The family moved to Warburg in Westphalia around 1880.
 There he attended the municipal grammar school and graduated from high school.

 He studied German literature in Bonn, completing his studies with a dissertation on drama in Shakespeare's time in 1901.
 After a two-year publishing apprenticeship in Hamburg, he was hired by Ullstein Verlag in Berlin in 1903 as the first director of the newly founded Ullstein Buchverlag.
 On June 14, 1910, he married Gabriele Berl, a teacher, and they had two daughters (Elisabeth and Gertrud) and two sons (Arthur and Erwin).

 Herz introduced the Ullstein paperbacks and founded Propyläen Verlag.
 His greatest success as a publisher was the 1929 bestseller Im Westen nichts Neues (All Quiet on the Western Front).